 Brand signals can be measured through branded searches and tracked in Google Analytics.
 If you see a considerable increase in website traffic from branded searches, your Brand Signal Strategy is working.

 On-site webspam factors address low-quality website content or features, including anything that increases friction in the user experience and increases bounce rates.
 Examples include ads above the fold, links to low-quality sites, pop-ups, sneaky redirects, etc.

 If something causes human users a bad experience, there’s a good chance Google will penalize your site’s SEO rankings.

 Even over-optimization can earn you a penalty because, at a certain point, it looks inauthentic.
 It’s important to know how much is enough, and where to stop.

 10. Off-Site Webspam Factors

 Off-site webspam factors are similar to the above but mainly relate to links.
 Low-quality sites linking to yours or purchased links could generate a short-term unnatural spike in site traffic but damage your brand and cause Google to penalize your site with a low SEO rank.

-These ten factors don’t completely cover all of the individual factors that determine SEO rank.
+These ten factors from our SEO experts don’t completely cover all of the individual factors that determine SEO rank.
 There are subtleties anyone working on your site needs to know.
 It’s easy to stumble into a bad practice and get penalized without knowing why.

 If you need an expert SEO partner in your corner, contact our award-winning team at AIS Media.